LEARN JAPANESE WITH SUKI DESU - CLICK HERE

 The sand dunes at Tottori are situated by the Sea of Japan and create one of the longest beaches in Japan.
 The area is popular with families and groups who come to enjoy the sun and sea.

-Beach huts open during the summer, and public facilities consist of showers, changing rooms, and toilets, while other outdoor attractions on the dunes include camel rides, paragliding, and sandboarding (Read our article on tottori).
+The beach huts open during the summer, and the public facilities consist of showers, changing rooms, and toilets, while other outdoor attractions in the dunes include camel rides, paragliding, and sandboarding (Read our article about tottori).

 The best beaches in Japan